dekellum/rjack/jetty-jsp/README.txt

 === Jetty Web Container (Java)

-Copyright 1995-2008 Mort Bay Consulting Pty Ltd
+Copyright (c) 1995-2006 Mort Bay Consulting Pty Ltd

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.